ChristiannAmondina/FlooDead-ThreeJS-Horror-Game-/README.md

-# Floodead 🧟‍♂️🌊
+# Floodead 🩸

-> *Survive the flood.
-Escape the monster.
-Or become one of the drowned.*
+> *You struggle in the flood.
+But as the water rises, Do you hear something else?.*

 ---